 List all authors using first and last names, their affiliation, addresses, and e-mail addresses.
 When choosing the title, be brief but descriptive and avoid using acronyms or scientific names in the title unless the common name is not widely known.
-Please indicate if you are a student (undergraduate or graduate) at the end of the abstract (see example below).
+Please indicate if the lead author is a student or professional at the end of the abstract (see example below).
 Abstracts are restricted to 250 words and should summarize the importance, methods, and findings of the research being described.
 Please follow the format from the example below so that program chairs can focus on processing abstracts rather than making edits.
 Abstracts with grammatical errors or incorrect formatting will be returned to the authors for correction prior to acceptance.